Skip to Content

 What Is an RV Tankless Water Heater?

 Tankless RV water heaters (sometimes referred to as “on-demand water heaters”) don’t store water – there’s usually no tank or reservoir at all.
-When you “demand” hot water by turning on a faucet, water runs from either your fresh water tank (if you’re boondocking) or from your city water source (if you’re hooked up) through the water heater and is instantly heated as the water is flowing.
+When you “demand” hot water by turning on a faucet, water runs from either your freshwater tank (if you’re boondocking) or from your city water source (if you’re hooked up) through the water heater and is instantly heated as the water is flowing.
 So, tankless water heaters heat water as it flows – on demand.

+This means that the only limitation to how much hot water you can get is how much water you can access… and how much propane you have.
 So, if you’re boondocking, you’re likely to place some limitations on yourself so that you don’t drain your fresh water tank or overfill your gray tank.
 But if you’re connected to a city water source and a sewer connection at a campground or RV park with full hookups, you’ll be able to use a virtually endless supply of hot water.

 So, if you have a tankless unit you won’t run out of hot water… unless you run out of water.
 Instant hot water is a real luxury if you love taking long hot showers once in a while.